bootphon/articulatory_inversion/README.md

 2) Preprocessing
 The argument is for the max number of files you want to preprocess, to preprocess ALL files put 0.
 This argument is useful for test.
-To preprocess 50 files for each speaker type the following in the command line
+To preprocess 50 files for each speaker : be in the folder "Preprocessing" and type the following in the command line
 ```bash
 python main_preprocessing.py 50
 ```